KrzysztofPrzygoda/docs/linux/ssl/ssl-guide.md

 ## Problem

-If you don't need commercial SSL certificate (like in development of for private purposes), you may create self-signed one.
+If you don't need commercial SSL certificate (like in development or for private purposes), you may create self-signed one.
 But then browsers will warn you that cert is unrecognized and will impair access to the system secured with self-signed cert.

 ## Solution